CaseyClarke/Obsidian-Files/STAT 252/STAT 252 - Homework 2.md

 - (i)

-	- A two way ANOVA test would be most appropriate here with paramaters defined in the question
+	- An ESS F test would be most appropriate here with paramaters defined in the question

 - (ii)